ivan-krukov/gocurses/README.md

 Installation
 -------

-goinstall is now supporting cgo packages, therefore installing gocurses should be as easy as:

     $ go get github.com/tncardoso/gocurses

 If you have problems with go get, you can update your go release or